-UNIT 1- Planning a Business UNIT 2 - Establishing a Business Investigating how business ideas are created and how conditions can be fostered for new business ideas to emerge.
+UNIT 1- Planning a Business UNIT 2 - Establishing a Business Investigating how business ideas are created and how conditions can be fostered for new business idea emerges.
+Explore the factors within the internal business environment and consider how planning decisions involving these factors may affect the ultimate success of a business.
 Examining a range of sources, such as identifying a gap in the market, technological developments and changing customer needs.
 Exploring some of the issues that need to be considered before a business can be established.
 Understanding how a business involves complying with legal requirements as well as making decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
 Examining the legal requirements that must be satisfied to establish a business.
-Investigating the essential features of effective marketing and considering the best way to meet the needs of the business in terms of staffing and financial record keeping.
+Investigating the essential features of effective marketing and consider the best way to meet the needs of the business in terms of staffing and financial record keeping.
 Analysing various management practices in this area by applying this knowledge to business case studies.
 UNIT 3 - Managing a Business UNIT 4 - Transforming a Business Examining the different types of businesses and their respective objectives.
 Considering corporate culture, management styles, management skills and the relationship between each of these.
 Investigating strategies to manage both staff and business operations to meet objectives.
-Understanding the complexity and challenge of managing businesses and using business case studies to compare theoretical perspectives with current practice.
+Understanding of the complexity and challenge of managing businesses and through the use of business case studies, have the opportunity to compare theoretical perspectives with current practice.
 Evaluating the importance of reviewing key performance indicators to determine current performance and the strategic management necessary to position a business for the future.
-Studying a theoretical model to undertake change and consider a variety of strategies to manage change in the most efficient and effective way to improve business performance.
+Studying a theoretical model to undertake change, and consider a variety of strategies to manage change in the most efficient and effective way to improve business performance.
 Investigating the importance of leadership in change management.
 Analysing business case studies to evaluate business practice against theory.